 - Applicants are reminded that this application will only be considered upon receipt of all required materials.

-- All foreign law graduates seeking an LL.M. in this program must begin the program in August and participate in a brief orientation.
+- All foreign law graduates seeking an LL.M. in this program must participate in a brief orientation.

 - LL.M. candidates who are not U.S. citizens must enroll as full-time students and take a minimum of 9 credits per semester.